 Various people contributed to the bronze, granite and serpentinite monument, including:

 - The sculptor, Caspar von Zumbusch, who also produced the city’s famous Beethoven monument, and the Albrecht and Radetzky equestrian statues

 - The architect, Carl von Hasenauer – a major contributor to many of the iconic buildings around the ring, including the two museums flanking the monument

 - The historian, Alfred von Arneth, who had written a 10-volume biography of the Empress, so had a pretty good grasp of the themes and personalities that should appear alongside her

 Maria Theresa sits on a throne at the top of the monument, hand outstretched.
-Below her, the four riders are all military commanders with such marvellous names as Otto Ferdinand von Abensberg und Traun (Otto to his mates).
+Below her, the four riders are all military commanders bearing such names as Otto Ferdinand von Abensberg und Traun (Otto to his mates, presumably).

 Each side has a main character as a full statue and behind him (it was always a him), further individuals of the genre in partial relief.

 Mozart and Haydn

 The side facing the Natural History Museum addresses the arts and sciences.
 The main figure is Gerhard van Swieten, Maria Theresa’s personal doctor, but also a key figure in the modernisation of medicine and medical teaching in 18th-century Vienna.